 Category: Transient Plane Source

 Abstract: Thermal conductivity of alumina and kaolin clay were investigated as a function of the water content at different stages of drying compared to linear shrinkage.
-Thermal conductivities of the samples were measured using the transient plane source method with a Hot Disk apparatus.
+Thermal conductivities of the samples were measured using the transient plane source methods.
 Samples were encapsulated in a polyvinyl film to ensure a constant temperature in the sample while drying.
 Results found thermal conductivity varied at the beginning as values increased, then decreased significantly at the end of the drying process.

 Reference: Journal of the European Ceramic Society, 37(4): 1839-1846